takagotch/bitbucket/README.md

 Dashiboard:
 https://bitbucket.org/dashboard/repositories

-Takagotch's github is all public, but Half of this repository is private instead of halves.
+Takagotch's github is all public, but half of this repository is private instead of halves.

 ```
 ```